amusarra/liferay-portal-database-all-in-one-support/README.markdown

 * MultiVM Cache
 * Oracle Database, Microsoft SQL Server, IBM DB2, Sybase DB

-This project add support to the [Oracle Database](https://www.oracle.com/database/), [SQL Server](https://www.microsoft.com/sql-server/sql-server-2019) and [IBM DB2](https://www.ibm.com/products/db2-database) database.
+This project add support to the [Oracle Database](https://www.oracle.com/database/), [SQL Server](https://www.microsoft.com/sql-server/sql-server-2019).
 Liferay has performed refactorting the code so that it is possible and easy to add support for databases no longer supported OOTB (out-of-the-box)

+**Attention update**
-**Attention update:** The last version (1.2.0) of the driver works with the Liferay 7.3.0 CE GA1.
+1. The last version 1.2.1 of the driver works with the Liferay 7.3.1 CE GA2.
+2. From version 1.2.1 removed driver for DB2 Database.

 [<img src="https://www.dontesta.it/wp-content/uploads/2017/04/PayPalMeAntonioMusarra.png">](https://paypal.me/AntonioMusarra)